 A pizza and bake oven.
 Lower section is metal construction, dome is clay and brick with stucco surfacing.
 Door is cement and brick.
 Fire is started inside to heat it up, then ash is removed for baking.
 By Bruce Fochler, Prince George, B.C.

 Some sources advise simply digging clay out of the ground and mixing it in a certain proportion with sand.
 This might have worked for the author with his clay and sand, but will it work for you?
 Sands and clays vary widely in grain size and shape (that variation can multiply to orders of magnitude difference in particle surface area).
 Clays vary widely in plasticity (ability to form a shape), stickiness, drying hardness, drying drying speed and drying shrinkage.
 The most plastic clays are the stickiest and shrink and crack the most.
 However they can host higher percentages of sand.
-Our dealers may have dry powders of our grey-colored, medium plasticity M340 and H550, these shrink about 6.5% on drying.
-For people buying clay at our plant site, again, we normally recommend 98Mix (a very plastic greenish colored raw clay straight from the quarry).
+Our dealers may have dry powders of our pottery clay, these are plastic and most shrink about 6.5% on drying.
 Of course, you must experiment with varying proportions of sand (plus fiber) to find a compromise between something that will dry with minimal cracking and still be hard and strong enough.

 To withstand the rain you need to build a roof or do something to make it able to shed water (a dried clay might seem hard, but it will turn back into mud when it comes into contact with water).
 The most obvious solution is to plaster or stucco it (using some sort of cement or plaster mix that sets hard).
 An alternative is to add a hardener/sealant to your clay mix (e.g. silicone, corn starch, polymers, gums).
 If you choose to use a hardener, do plenty of testing to make sure it will work (hardeners can reduce plasticity significantly).